 - The goal of CD is to ensure the stability of your production environment.
 This goal might necessitate processes that can last several hours (such as canary analysis).

-When you're actively developing an application, with several commits to master each day, it's not ideal to trigger your full CD pipeline after your CI pipeline succeeds if your CD pipeline requires several hours.
+When you're actively developing an application, with several commits to the main branch each day, it's not ideal to trigger your full CD pipeline after your CI pipeline succeeds if your CD pipeline requires several hours.

 Continuous delivery and continuous deployment are often used interchangeably, but in this article we make a distinction.
 Continuous deployment takes continuous delivery a step further by automatically releasing the application once it passes the required tests.